History of the Sega Master System

 Later in its life, Sega Game Gear games had been ported to the Master System, and several original Brazilian titles were made for the console.
 Tec Toy also produced a licensed version of the wildly popular fighting game Street Fighter II in 1997, one of the most technically impressive titles for the system.

-The Sega Master System is still being produced in Brazil, though systems with cartridge slots faded away by the mid-2000s.
+The last Sega Master System model was released in 2009 and it is still available to buy as in 2024, though systems with cartridge slots faded away by the mid-2000s.
 For more information see Tectoy Master System.

 In total, 8 million Master System consoles were sold in Brazil, where it is the country's best-selling console.[57]